FujoWebDev/lexicon-guestbook/appview/README.md

   questions in their AppView.
 Similarly, this AppView could choose to also provide, for example, informations about a user's Bluesky profile.
 - **Not all AppViews need to answer all questions about certain data:** For example, this guestbook AppView only answers guestbook-related questions.
-And while we could extend it to also answer questions about, for example, "Bluesky-shaped data", that would require more time and resources than we have time and energy (and desire) to provide.
+  However, since our guestbooks relies on Bluesky's profiles for user appeareance, we could certainly decide to also provide an answer for `app.bsky.actor.getProfile`.
+But while we could go further and answer questions about any "Bluesky-shaped data", that would require more time and resources than we have time and energy (and desire) to provide.

 When writing applications for end users, **developers don't have to use just one AppView**: they can mix and match different ones to create the unique experience